hms-networks/AbccSpiAnalyzer/README.md

 For complete details regarding this plugin's functionality please consult the [Quick Start Guide](doc/AbccSpiAnalyzer_Plugin_QSG.pdf) included in this repository's documentation folder.

+For details on the Logic SDK's API please refer to the Saleae's [Protocol Analyzer SDK](https://support.saleae.com/hc/en-us/articles/115005987726-Protocol-Analyzer-SDK) page.

 ## [Changelog](#table-of-contents)

 Please see [CHANGELOG.md](CHANGELOG.md) provided within this repository for details on the changelog history.